Faith-K-commits/hng12-stage-3/README.md

 ## Features
 - Detects URLs in messages
 - Fetches metadata from web pages (title, description, image)
-- Displays a rich link preview before posting
+- Displays a rich link preview when you post a URL
 - Enhances user experience by providing instant context for shared links

 ## Integration Type